 While you’re at it, don’t forget to also tackle any coffee tables, end tables, or decorative tables you have.

 Clean couch and other furniture

 First, take off the cushions and put them somewhere where they won’t get dirty.

-Next, use a vacuum to take care of any big pieces of dirt– or food.
-If you have kids, then you know it’s not uncommon to find a ranch French fry under there.
+Next, use a vacuum to take care of any big pieces of dirt (or dropped food).
+If you have kids, then you know it’s not uncommon to find a random French fry under there.

 Cleaning your couch cushions and the rest of your couch will depend on the type of material you have.

 There are commercial cleaners made for every type of material you can imagine.

 For example, if you have a leather couch, you might give this one a try.

 - Every Bissell purchase helps save pets.
 Bissell proudly supports Bissell pet foundation and its mission to help save homeless pets..Power Rating 5.7 Amps

 We want all throw blankets and pillows to be smelling fresh too!